A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Experiment

 To evaluate the impacts of the consistency constraint and the similarity constraint, we conduct experiments with and without constraints.
 From Table \ref{tab:ablation}, we see that both consistency constraint and similarity constraint improve F1 and EM of SP and the similarity constraint also improves the EM of passages.
 We found that without any constraint, though the model can rank the passages well, it suffers from distinguishing between close sentences.
 The similarity constraint addresses this issue in some sense by maximizing the distance between relevant and irrelevant sentences.

 To better understand the impact of consistency constraint, we analyze the consistency between the passage score and the sentence score.
 The prediction of a model is consistent if the passage score agrees with the sentence scores and the agreement can be measured by the gap between the passage score and the maximum sentence score among all sentences in that passage.
-We observe that by adding the consistency constraint, the gap between the passage score and the sentence score is much smaller than without the consistency constraint as shown in Table \ref{tab:consistent}.
+We observe that by adding the consistency constraint, the gap between the passage score and the sentence score is much smaller than without the consistency constraint, i.e. 0.03 v.s.
+0.11.
 It demonstrates that the constraint is beneficial for consistent prediction.